Why and How to Use Online Booking on Websites

 Disadvantages for enabling booking on websites:

-- A common misconception is that if you have instantly bookable dates, consumers will be put off for enquiry for the dates you haven't made available.
+- A common misconception is that if you have instantly bookable dates, consumers will be put off from enquiring for alternate dates you haven't made available.
 Our research does not back this up - in fact if you have bookable dates, it adds authority that your trip is running and can even promote more enquiries for bespoke trips

 - The misconception that in the short term it could cause a lot of admin.
 Nowadays, it can be easy to add a booking calendar for your website.
-E.g. our booking solution can be added by linking to a URL or adding a snippet of code to your website - similar to adding a YouTube video.
+Our booking solution can be added by linking to a URL or adding a snippet of code to your website - similar to adding a YouTube video and removes the need for manual payments, pen and paper diary management and human error.

-Why get set up for booking on website, who does it help most?
+Why get set up for booking on your website, who does it help most?

 - If you're going to promote your website, it makes sense to optimise the results on your website.
 Helping people book with you, will reduce barriers for bookings and will increase bookings.